zennies/zennies/README.md

 ZENI for 2022
 ===========================
 Get ready for the new Zennies as the World moves in a new direction.
+More than 5 years have passed since the ZENI genesis block and it's been well over 1M blocks since the fun began.
+As we move into 2022 and beyond let's make Zennies the next great cryptocurrency and make Small Change for Everyone!

 ZeniCoin is a PoS-based cryptocurrency.